-So make sure you you bookmark this selection of essential web type resources, covering everything from the fundamentals of typography through to advanced techniques; they'll help you create amazing websites without any typographic pitfalls.
+So make sure you bookmark this selection of essential web type resources, covering everything from the fundamentals of typography through to advanced techniques.
+They'll help you create amazing websites without any typographic fails.

 FontShop has assembled tons of concise definitions (and visuals) for every typographic term that you can imagine.
 When you're confused by an option in the Typography panel, here's where to find your answer.

 02. Unicode character table (with HTML) (opens in new tab)

 When you're searching for any character's unicode value – or its corresponding HTML entity – this is your one-stop shop.
 Inserting these special characters via CSS content is also possible; see number 10 in this list.

 03. Caring about OpenType features (opens in new tab)

 Looking to implement these fancy font features on your website?
 This article covers exactly how to use the various CSS properties that enable the features, and details when to use them appropriately.
 These are an easy progressive enhancement for any website, and browser support has become quite good.

 04. Professional Web Typography (opens in new tab)